cncf/glossary/content/en/image-digest.md

 Tags are convenient, but they are mutable: a registry owner can push a different image under the same tag at any time.
-This means two deployments using `myapp:latest` may run entirely different software, making reproducibility difficult and introducing security risks — for example, a compromised tag could silently deliver a malicious image.
+This means two deployments using `myapp:latest` may run entirely different software, making reproducibility difficult and introducing security risks; for example, a compromised tag could silently deliver a malicious image.

 ## How it helps